Generating numbers of rings graded by amenable and supramenable groups: Notation and preliminary results

 \section{Notation and preliminary results}

 In this section, we present some elementary facts about UGN, generating numbers, and translation rings.
-In addition, we discuss paradoxical decompositions and the F\o lner condition for subsets of groups, highlighting the connection between these notions and measure-theoretic properties of the group.
+In addition, we discuss amenable subsets of groups, particularly their descriptions in terms of paradoxical decompositions and the F\o lner condition for subsets of groups.
 We begin by describing the notation and terminology that we employ throughout the paper.

-\subsection{\bf Notation and terminology}
+\subsection{Notation and terminology}

 {\it General notation.} If $X$ is a set, then $\mathcal{P}(X)$ is the power set of $X$ and $|X|$ the cardinality of $X$. $\mathbb Z^+$ is the set of positive integers. $\mathbb R^+$ is the set of positive real numbers.
 For any objects $a, b$,